thelarryrutledge/alvu-app/database/README.md

 3. Copy and paste the contents of each migration file
 4. Execute the SQL commands in order (001, 002, etc.)

+**Note**: You may see a warning about "destructive operations" due to the `DROP TRIGGER IF EXISTS` statement.
+This is expected and safe - it ensures the trigger can be recreated if it already exists.

 ### Using Supabase CLI (Alternative)

 If you have the Supabase CLI installed: